alee1900/PALab6/README.md

 - Add support for drawing multiple types of components.
 Consider creating a new panel, containing a list of available shapes.
 The configuration panel must adapt according to the type of the selected shape.
 Implement at least two types of shapes.
 - Implement free drawing and a simple shape recognition algorithm, capable of recognizing at least lines and circles.

+I have solved the second bullet point in optional.

 ## Bonus

 - Create a simple grammar in order to specify commands for drawing geometric shapes, for example fill circle name,x,y,radius,color.
 The commands will be specified in a text area component.
 Important: parsing the strings using regular expressions or other "custom" methods is not accepted.